Japan aims to eliminate petrol vehicles by mid-2030s, boost green growth

 The "green growth strategy", targeting the hydrogen and auto industries, is meant as an action plan to achieve Prime Minister Yoshihide Suga's October pledge to eliminate carbon emissions on a net basis by mid-century.

-Mr Suga has made green investment a top priority to help revive the economy hit by the Covid-19 pandemic and to bring Japan into line the European Union, China and other economies setting ambitious emissions targets.
+Mr Suga has made green investment a top priority to help revive the economy hit by the Covid-19 pandemic and to bring Japan in line with the European Union, China and other economies setting ambitious emissions targets.

+"The government has set up ambitious targets to achieve a carbon neutral society in 2050," said Yukari Takamura, professor at the University of Tokyo.

-The government will offer tax incentives and other financial support to companies, targeting 90 trillion yen (S$1.15 trillion) a year in additional economic growth through green investment and sales by 2030 and 190 trillion yen (S$2.44 trillion) by 2050.
+"Making clear goals and policy direction in the green growth strategy will give incentives for companies to invest in future technology."
+The government will offer tax incentives and other financial support to companies, targeting 90 trillion yen (S$1.16 trillion) a year in additional economic growth through green investment and sales by 2030 and 190 trillion yen by 2050.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg